Pirateology: A Pirate Hunter's Companion

-Pirateology: A Pirate Hunter's Companion is the fourth book in the Ologies series, created and published by The Templar Publishing Company in the UK, and published by Candlewick Press in North America in 2006.
+Pirateology: A Pirate Hunter's Companion is the fourth book in the Ologies series, created and published by Templar Publishing in the UK, and published by Candlewick Press in North America in 2006.

 This book is composed of what remains of that left behind by the fictional privateer Captain William Lubber.
 His journal tells of the chase of the notorious female pirate Arabella Drummond across the seven seas.
 Included in the book is a replica of a treasure map, leading to Arabella Drummond's buried treasure.

 The author is Dugald Steer, while the book was designed by Nghiem Ta, and features the artwork of Ian Andrew, Anne Yvonne Gilbert, Helen Ward, G. Hunt, R. Sella and Carole Thomann.